openstack/monasca-ceilometer/README.md

 ### Installation Instructions

+Assumes that mini-mon is running with an active mon-api server.

 1. Run devstack to get openstack installed.  ceil2mon was developed on a Ubuntu 12.04 host.

 2. Checkout monclient from git.hpcloud.net.